How Many Personal Injury Claims Go To Court?

 Call us on 0800 073 8804 or email us at firstname.lastname@example.org to see how we can help your with your personal injury claim.
 If you prefer to get in touch online, use our contact form, or simply begin chatting to us here.

 Often, when the prospect of going to court is posed to a potential claimant, their response is filled with reluctance.
-However, in actuality, only around 5% of cases ever end up But in actual fact, only around 5% of personal injury cases end up in court.
+However, in actuality, only around 5% of cases ever end up in court.
 Most are settled out of court.

 Thankfully for the majority of people making a personal injury claim, even if or when court proceedings are initiated, very few cases will actually reach the courts, with the majority being settled before the actual court date comes around.
 But, how many personal injury claims go to court?